belasi01/Cops/README.md

 collected in the field.
 Most of the time, field data are store in different folders, often one folder per instrument or one folder for a given date, etc. We store the raw data in a folder named **./L1/**.
-This folder will be write protected to preserve your raw data.
-Processed data will be then store in a folder name **./L2/**, where data are ornanized in a more systematic way.
+This folder will be write-protected to preserve raw data.
+Processed data will then be stored in a folder named **./L2/**, where data are organized in a more systematic way.

-We stongly recommend to create **one folder per station**.
+We strongly recommend to create **one folder per station**.
 The recommended folder name contains the date and the Station ID such as:

 **./L2/YYYYMMDD\_StationID/**